CNtervisi/HoriseonMarketing/README.md

 ![alt"Header-hero-screenshot"](./assets/images/header-hero.jpg)
 ![alt"main-content-screenshot"](./assets/images/main-content.jpg)
 ![alt"footer-screenshot"](./assets/images/footer.jpg)

+## Credits
+During this project, the [MDN](https://developer.mozilla.org/en-US/) website was a vital source of research and information.
+I am grateful for their valuable tutorials and amazing content.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](./LICENSE) file for more details.